 Allison at Tips for Family Trips also knows a thing or two about snow, living as she does in Utah.
 She shares three great stories about travel weather, and the lessons she learned from them (My favorite?
 “Sometimes, off-season weather is your friend.”)

 Let’s not forget the opposite of snow and rain which is scorching heat.
 Nicole from Arrows Sent Forth spent a week vacationing with two young kids and no air conditioning last summer when the temps hit the upper 90s in northern Michigan.
-She shares many ways to keep the whole family cool, from babies to grandparents, and a few products you should be sure to pack if you’ll be traveling during a heat wave.
+Usually you’d be able to get services for your home air conditioning to either fix or replace it, but because this family were on a vacation, that was not an option.
+And for anyone living in Michigan or nearby, they would know that it was going to be a hot holiday especially in the summer.
+She shares many ways to keep the whole family cool, from babies to grandparents, and a few products you should be sure to pack if you’ll be traveling during a heatwave.

 And finally, sometimes travelers have to be prepared to take shelter from travel weather events in unlikely places; as Jessica from Suitcases and Sippycups reveals, there’s no place like Walmart.